Battle of the Atlantic: Early skirmishes (September 1939 – May 1940)

-With the outbreak of war, the British and French immediately began a blockade of Germany, although this had little immediate effect on German industry.
+With the outbreak of war, the British and French immediately began a blockade of Germany, with little immediate effect on German industry.
 The Royal Navy quickly introduced a convoy system for the protection of trade that gradually extended out from the British Isles, eventually reaching as far as Panama, Bombay and Singapore.
-When the convoy system was first introduced however, Britain's Royal Admiralty strongly opposed the idea.
-It believed that the convoy would be a waste of ships that they could not afford, considering they might be needed in battle.
 Convoys allowed the Royal Navy to concentrate its escorts near the one place the U-boats were guaranteed to be found, the convoys.
 Each convoy consisted of between 30 and 70 mostly unarmed merchant ships.